ypicard/food-slacking-app/README.md

   - **May 7th 2017** : Build a nice website with a nice UI : https://food-slacking.herokuapp.com
   - **May 11th 2017** : Add Pickles support
   - **May 17th 2017** : Add Nestor support - Temporarily hide Pickles (they remodelled their whole website...)
+  - **May 18th 2017** : Fix Pickles support - Add daily task to fetch and save all menus at 5am

 ### Development